TalkierTick9904/sprite-stacking-platformer-pygame/README.md

 ```

 ## Showcase
-The video is in super low quality, so it fits within the 10 mb limit for videos on github\
 https://github.com/TalkierTick9904/sprite-stacking-platformer-pygame/assets/141775541/2f9c1b55-a8a9-4973-8f6b-ad6d6d23502b

+The video is super low quality, so it fits within the 10 mb limit for videos on github

 ## Credits
 [This guy on youtube](https://youtube.com/watch?v=HcRWqchSZOE) - Thanks for showing how to implement the sprite stacking technique in pygame!\